argonautproject/scheduling/pages/_includes/avail-bundle-intro.md

 avail-bundle-intro.md file

-    This is the introduction markdown file that gets inserted into the sd.html template.

-    This profile sets minimum expectations for blah blah blah
+This Appointment Bundle profile sets the minimum expectations for the Bundle resource which is returned as a result of the `$find` operation and when fetching appointments.

-    ##### Mandatory Data Elements and Terminology

-    The following data-elements are mandatory (i.e data MUST be present). blah blah blah

-    **must have:**

-    1. blah
-    1. blah
-    1. blah

 **Additional Profile specific implementation guidance:**

+- None

 #### Examples